Project kickoff meeting: 10-step guide for success

 External or client-facing project kickoff meeting

-If you’re working on a client-facing project, you’ll need to host a kickoff meeting between your project team and key stakeholders on the client side to align on project goals and deliverables.
+If you're working on a client-facing project, you'll need to host a kickoff meeting between your project team and key client stakeholders to align on project goals and deliverables.
 This should be the most polished version of your project kickoff meeting.

 This type of project kickoff is your chance to set expectations and develop a shared understanding of the project goals.
-During this kickoff meeting, plan to spend some time introducing the project team, aligning on how frequently you and your client will be communicating, and clarifying what effective collaboration looks like.
 Make sure you and the client understand when they should be looped in to review your work or how you should communicate project progress.

 Example projects: